-Poetry: We will consider no more than three poems at a time.
+Poetry: We will consider up to three poems from a single author per issue.

-Artwork: (drawings, paintings, prints, etc.) We will consider a single work or a “portfolio.”
-Artwork must be submitted in a digital photograph format and should be at least 300 dpi resolution.
+Artwork (drawings, paintings, prints, photographs, etc.): We will consider a single work or a “portfolio.”
+Also feel free to submit photos or other artwork to accompany a written submission.
+Artwork must be submitted in a digital photograph format (preferably TIFF, although JPEG is acceptable) and should be at least 300 dpi resolution.

-Notes: We will consider (up to 500 words) are intended to inform busy readers about interesting topics in your research field that can be summarized quickly.
+Notes: We will consider notes (up to 500 words) intended to inform busy readers about interesting topics in your research field that can be summarized quickly.

-Book Reviews: Please contact Sextant’s editor before embarking on a book review for the journal.
+Book Reviews: Please contact Sextant Editor Peggy Dillon at firstname.lastname@example.org for guidelines before embarking on a book review.

 Who can submit?

 The Sextant welcomes submissions from Salem State University faculty (tenured, tenure track, part-time, temporary, and adjunct), librarians, staff and administrators.